GeorgiosIoannouCoder/realesrgan/README.md

 ### Setup

-1. Navigate to the directory where you want to clone/run/save the application
+1. Navigate to the directory where you want to clone/run/save the application:

    ```sh
    cd your_selected_directory
    ```

-2. Clone this repository
+2. Clone this repository:

    ```sh
    git clone https://github.com/GeorgiosIoannouCoder/realesrgan.git
    ```

-3. Navigate to the realesrgan git repository
+3. Navigate to the realesrgan git repository:

    ```sh
    cd realesrgan
    ```

-4. Use Python3 3.10.9 version in the cloned repository folder
+4. Use Python3 3.10.9 version in the cloned repository folder:

    ```sh
    pyenv local 3.10.9
    ```

-5. Create virtual environment in the cloned repository folder
+5. Create virtual environment in the cloned repository folder:

    ```sh
    python -m venv .realesrgan-venv
    ```

-6. Activate the virtual environment (Windows OR Mac/Linux)
+6. Activate the virtual environment (Windows OR Mac/Linux):
    1. Windows

    ```sh